adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Teams finals competitions are held on two 1000pc unreleased Ravensburger puzzles, and competitors have three hours to either complete or finish as much of both of the puzzles as possible.

-My team, Jigsaw JAMM, has made the finals and will be at table 77.
-You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/teams/final).
+My team, Jigsaw JAMM, made the finals at table 77, and the [results are on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/teams/final).
+We finiahed both puzzles in 2:01:48 and secured 64th place.

-The final competition will happen at 1:30pm ET on Sunday, March 29, 2026 and will be live streamed below.
+The final competition happened at 1:30pm ET on Sunday, March 29, 2026 and the recording is below.

 <div class="embed is-widescreen">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/ral7NflKSFo?si=LcBGYYFif9fPPAYf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-And after all that… my mind will be dead.